zarthur/CSCC-Fundamentals-Android-Notes/README.md

 - [Week 15 - HTTP and Networking](week_15/readme.md)

 ## Projects

 Descriptions of the projects assigned in class and links to supporting files can be found [here](projects/readme.md).

 ## Software Versions

-These notes make use of IntelliJ 15 and the Java 8 JDK (1.8).
+These notes make use of Android Studio 4.0.1 and the Java 8 JDK (1.8).
 These notes may not be accurate for other versions.